wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 4.5 =
+* Fixes for tiny Editor in posts and Pages

 = 4.4 =
 * Update for StreetAdvisor module